 Nancy and Vince Cosgrove talked on their subject of "Off the Bucket List".
 A 2016 World War I western-front battlefields tour including commemorations services at Fromelles and Poziers - five great uncles' supreme sacrifice remembered.
 Their impressive presentation included many photos of the battlefields in France and Belgium where their family members had been buried as a result of First World War casualties.

-Michelle Gosewinckel is a solicitor in the Hawkesbury law firm Turnbull Law (one of our club website supporters).
+Michelle Gosewinckel is a solicitor in her law firm Hawkesbury Legal (one of our club website supporters).
 She gave a talk on the very important subject of "Wills, Estates and Elder Abuse".
 Michelle has a particular concern with this because she has had many elderly clients who have have been badly treated by their own families.
 The welfare of elderly people includes such matters as the need for a Will and the dangers that can arise when a Power-of-Attorney is given.
 The response to her talk was so well received that Michelle has been invited to speak to the club again in 2018 on the subject of "Powers of Attorney".

 Denis Smith enthralled our members with his subject, "Governor Arthur Phillip and the reason the First Fleet in 1788 was a success".
 His message was that the success of the colony was due to the careful planning of Arthur Phillip, our first governor.
 He also spoke about Matthew Flinders and the naming of Australia.
 Denis is a direct descendant of First Fleeters John Barrisford (a marine) and his wife Hannah.